 Patients with IPAH treated with domiciliary iv iloprost in our centre have survival superior to that previously described elsewhere and comparable to that reported in similar patients treated with epoprostenol.
 Patients with CTD-PAH have poorer survival and therefore early intravenous therapy and referral for transplantation should be considered in suitable patients in the presence of severe haemodynamics.

+Chapter VII:

 Gas transfer measurement in SSc-PAH

 Abstract